seank/LibreEMS/README.md

 Toolchain binaries for 32 bit and 64 bit windows as well as Mac OS-x (10.6.8 or newer) at the [build site](https://builds.libreems.org/ToolChains).

-IF you don't have a debian/ubuntu/mac/windows system and want to make your toolchain by hand you can get the source/patches at the [build site](https://builds.libreems.org/ToolChains/Source).
+If you don't have a debian/ubuntu/mac/windows system and want to make your toolchain by hand you can get the source/patches at the [build site](https://builds.libreems.org/ToolChains/Source).

 You also need an up to date version of git available on the command line.